Enjoy Monschau in the Eifel

 Pure enjoyment: in Schnabuleum in Monschau is cooked with mustard

 If you want to taste what you cook with the mustards from the mustard mill in Monschau, you don't need to go far.
 Right next door, the family runs the Schnabuleum mustard restaurant.
 There all dishes are prepared with mustard.
 We don't miss it and try the “Greetings from the kitchen” with salmon mustard foam and seaweed salad.
 This is followed by the mustard cream soup with four types of mustard.
 Then there is mustard roast with vegetables in mustard sauce and Döppe cake, as dessert we get strawberries with date balsamic sauce, mustard seeds and pistachio ice cream.
 After this meal, we are convinced that mustard even goes well with desserts.

 Nobody should miss out on these enjoyment tips for Monschau.
 They make the stay in Monschau an experience for connoisseurs.

 Here are our tips on how to enjoy the Eifel can.
 Or take a look at Petar's video and follow us on our visit to Monschau:

 Source: own research on site.
-Thanks a lot to NRW tourism and Tourism Monschau for the invitation to this trip.
-You can find more tips for North Rhine-Westphalia Enjoyment in NRW, Or follow the hashtag #deinNRW on Facebook or Twitter.
+Many thanks to NRW Tourismus and Tourismus Monschau for inviting me to this trip.
+Or follow the hashtag #deinNRW on Facebook or Twitter.